L'Shana Tova! We wish all a joyous New Year and look forward to joining together for worship services.

-Family Services will once again be offered by WJC.
-These services will be offered all three days of the High Holidays this year; on the first and second days of Rosh Hashanah and on Yom Kippur morning.
-The Family Services are intended to provide families with elementary school-aged children (and those who will soon be entering) the opportunity to daven/pray together in a more relaxed, family-oriented setting.
-This year’s theme is Finding Torah, based on the hit summer film Finding Dory.
-We are thrilled that Rabbi Yolkut and Lee Epstein will lead our Family Services with the creativity, participation and energy that made last year's Family Services so successful.
+Family Services will be offered all three days of the High Holidays this year; on the first and second days of Rosh Hashanah and on Yom Kippur morning.
+The Family Services are intended to provide families with elementary school-aged children (and those who will soon be entering) the opportunity to sing and pray together in a more relaxed, family-oriented setting.
+This year’s theme is Sing Out Your Song, based on the hit film Sing.
+We are thrilled that Rabbi Adir and Lee Epstein will lead our Family Services with the creativity, participation and energy that made last year's Family Services so successful.

-Torah for Tots special program will continue to be offered for our pre-school aged children and their parents on Rosh Hashanah afternoon October 3th, 4:15pm.
+Torah for Tots special program will continue to be offered for our pre-school aged children and their parents on Rosh Hashanah afternoon September 21st at 4:45pm.

-Children Services and Teen Services are designed to be commensurate with age and they will be offered on October 3rd, 4th and 12th.
+Children Services and Teen Services are designed to be commensurate with age and they will be offered on September 21st, 22nd and 30th.
 These services are scheduled to begin after the Family Services conclude.
-The Teen Services will include a special Kol Nidre Experience, led by Lee Epstein, on Tuesday, October 11th at 6:45pm.
+The Teen Services will include a Teen Kol Nidre Program on Friday, September 29th.